matter-labs/zksync/docs/generate_circuit_keys.md

 zk run verify-keys pack
 ```

-After that, generated packed key will be placed into `keys/packed` directory.
+After that, generated packed key will be placed into the `keys/packed` directory.
 You may either copy this file to your
 local machine, or commit it directly to the repo.